 The limbic system consists of areas of the brain called the hippocampus and septal area.
 The limbic system controls emotions and memory.
 As alcohol affects this system, the person is subject to exaggerated states of emotion (anger, aggressiveness, withdrawal) and memory loss.

 In addition to coordinating voluntary muscle movements, the cerebellum also coordinates the fine muscle movements involved in maintaining your balance.
-So, as alcohol affects the cerebellum, a person loses his or her balance frequently.
+So, as alcohol affects the cerebellum, a person may lose their balance frequently.
 At this stage, this person might be described as "falling down drunk."

 The hypothalamus is an area of the brain that controls and influences many automatic functions of the brain through actions on the medulla, and coordinates many chemical or endocrine functions (secretions of sex, thyroid and growth hormones) through chemical and nerve impulse actions on the pituitary gland.
 Alcohol has two noticeable effects on the hypothalamus and pituitary gland, which influence sexual behavior and urinary excretion.

-The porter in the above excerpt also notes the effect of alcohol on urine excretion.
-Alcohol inhibits the pituitary secretion of anti-diuretic hormone (ADH), which acts on the kidney to reabsorb water.
+Excessive drinking also inhibits the pituitary secretion of anti-diuretic hormone (ADH), which acts on the kidney to reabsorb water.
 Alcohol acts on the hypothalamus/pituitary to reduce the circulating levels of ADH.
 When ADH levels drop, the kidneys do not reabsorb as much water; consequently, the kidneys produce more urine.

-The medulla, or brain stem, controls or influences all of the bodily functions that you do not have to think about, like breathing, heart rate, temperature and consciousness.
+The medulla, or brain stem, controls or influences all of the bodily functions that are involuntary, like breathing, heart rate, temperature and consciousness.
 As alcohol starts to influence upper centers in the medulla, such as the reticular formation, a person will start to feel sleepy and may eventually become unconscious as BAC increases.
 If the BAC gets high enough to influence the breathing, heart rate and temperature centers, a person will breathe slowly or stop breathing altogether, and both blood pressure and body temperature will fall.
 These conditions can be fatal.

-In addition to the brain, alcohol can affect other body tissues.
-It has the following effects on other systems in the body:
+In addition to the brain, alcohol can affect other bodily functions, including the following:

 All of alcohol's effects continue until the ingested alcohol is eliminated by the body.